British Rail Class 87: Preservation

 In addition, the two banks of thyristors and the transformer from 87101 were preserved by the AC Locomotive Group.
 The transformer is now an exhibit at Crewe Heritage Centre, next to a cab from 86247.

 Model railways

 Italian model railway manufacturer Lima launched the first OO gauge model of the Class 87.
 This was discontinued in 2004 with the bankruptcy of the company.
-In 2008, using the tooling acquired from its earlier purchase of Lima’s assets, Hornby launched its first version of the BR Class 87 in OO gauge in BR Blue.
+In 2008, using the tooling acquired from its earlier purchase of Lima's assets, Hornby launched its first version of the BR Class 87 in OO gauge in BR Blue.
 In 2017, Hornby launched a super-detailed new tooled BR Class 87 in OO gauge in a variety of liveries, including InterCity Swallow, Virgin Trains and BR Blue.

-An N gauge model was produced by Graham Farish in BR Blue, InterCity Swallow and Virgin Trains.